 Graduate Record Examination

-A GRE score is required to be sent directly to the University by the testing Authority.
+A GRE score is only required for the HIHP and MBRE dual degrees.
+Scores are to be sent directly to the University by the testing Authority.
 The code for the GRE is 5814.

 For more information visit: http://www.ets.org/gre